bryanedds/Nu/Standard.md

 1) Set warning levels to the highest level possible in all projects.

-2) Enable warnings as errors in all projects.
+2) Enable warnings as errors in foundational projects like F# libs, frameworks, and engines.

 3) Enable `--warnon:1182` (warn on unused variables) in all F# projects.